 The City of Wood River participates and is in good standing in the National Flood Insurance Program (NFIP).
 The initial identification for the Wood River's floodplain map took place on May 31, 1974, and the City joined the Emergency Phase of the NFIP on September 6th of that year.
 Participation in the Regular Phase of the NFIP occurred on December 1, 1978.
+A Flood Insurance Study and new detailed mapping was adopted by Wood River with an effective date of June 3, 1986.
+Flood mapping for insurance rating purposes has been completed by FEMA and included with the package of maps available for Hall County (Map Number 31079C) effective September 26, 2008.
 Wood River continues to participate as is in good standing in the National Flood Insurance Program.
-The effective date of Wood River's current floodplain map is June 3, 1986.
-However, preliminary floodplain maps for all of Hall County were published on August 31, 2007, and the City will be expected to adopt these maps within one year of these preliminary maps being made effective.
-It is not possible to tell when the preliminary Hall County maps will become effective.
+A new outdoor warning siren was installed in downtown Wood River in 2011.